jMonkeyEngine-archive/GSoC_2020/README.md

 Everybody planning to participate should read the following,

-- [Google FAQ](https://developers.google.com/open-source/gsoc/faq) so you know how GSOC works,
+- [Google FAQ](https://developers.google.com/open-source/gsoc/faq) so you know how GSoC works,
 - Join us at [jMonkeyEngine Forum](https://hub.jmonkeyengine.org/)
-- You could also join our Discord channel at ** //todo **
+- Join our Discord channel [#gsoc-landing](https://discord.gg/NwxufRn)
 - [Here](https://hub.jmonkeyengine.org/g) you can find more about our team.

 ## Proposed Projects